 How can I recognize it?

-You will recognize an adjectival participle that is modifying a substantive in two ways:
+You will recognize an adjectival participle that is modifying a substantive in two ways:1) it will usually have a definite article

 2) it will agree with the substantive it is modifying in gender, number, and case.